Skip to main content

 Applicants are considered by their chosen or allocated College, and the Winter Pool helps strong applicants be considered by other Colleges if their original College cannot make an offer.
 College choice matters for environment, accommodation, supervision arrangements and local assessment details, but applicants should not choose based on guesses about which College is easiest.

 For the 2024 cycle, Cambridge recorded 94 applications, 44 offers and 31 acceptances for History and Modern Languages.
-This ledger calculates applicants per place as 94 divided by 31, giving about 3.0:1.
+That works out at 94 divided by 31, giving about 3.0:1.

 Cambridge's global guidance expects a good C1 standard.
 The common IELTS Academic benchmark is 7.5 overall with 7.0 in each element, with Cambridge English alternatives also listed.